buffer/thug/doc/source/build.rst

 NetworkX homepage is located at https://networkx.github.io/

 NetworkX is a Python language software package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.

 If not available as a package for your Linux distribution, the best way to install networkx is through pip.

 .. code-block:: sh

         # pip install networkx

-MongoDB (optional)
-^^^^^^^^^^^^^^^^^^

-MongoDB homepage is located at http://www.mongodb.org.

-If not available as a package for your Linux distribution, change distribution!

 PyMongo (optional)